NeuralAIM/CodeHack/README.md

 ## tamper

-This library provides functions for tampering with and decrypting traffic on a server.
+_This library provides functions for tampering with and decrypting traffic on a server._

 `bruteforcehash(encrypted_password)`: Tries to decrypt an encrypted password using a bruteforce attack.
 Returns the decrypted password if it is successfully retrieved, or raises an exception if it is not.

+## myinfo

+_This module contains basic variables about the player, including:_

+`money`: a variable that keeps track of the amount of money the player can spend on hacking and defense tools.

+`server_ip`: a string storing the IP address of the player's own server.

+`server_specs`: a dictionary or object storing information about the player's server, such as its processing power, memory and memory capacity.

+`running_scripts`: a list tracking the scripts that are currently running on the player's server.

+`max_concurrent_scripts`: an integer specifying the maximum number of scripts that can run on the player's server simultaneously.